Namrata-Patil/RandomForest/README.md

 The dataset used for this is the "Iris" dataset.

-You can find it [here] (https://archive.ics.uci.edu/ml/datasets/iris), or if you are familiar with sklearn.datasets, you can find it there too!
+You can find it here : (https://archive.ics.uci.edu/ml/datasets/iris), or if you are familiar with sklearn.datasets, you can find it there too!